JosePeanilla/CataMe-Backend/README.md

 Properties:

+- description (String): Brief description of the wine.
 - _id (String, unique): Unique identifier of the bottle.
 Provided automatically by MongoDB when creating the item.
 - name (String): Name of the wine.
-- winery (String): Name of the winery that produces the wine.
-- region (String): Wine region of origin.
 - price (Number): Price of the bottle.
-- stock (Number): Quantity available in inventory.
-- description (String): Brief description of the wine.

 ## How it was created